ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 2. Make a note of the MAC address of existing Gear VR controller from the lower left corner of the app.
 3. Disconnect the controller and exit the app.
 4. Download and unzip [PSTools](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec).
 5. In Windows command prompt with admin privilege, go to the folder of unzipped files, run "psexec64 -s -i regedit".
+Registry Editor should show up.
-6. In regedit, go to the folder "\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\BTHPORT\Parameters\Keys".
+6. In Registry Editor, go to the folder "\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\BTHPORT\Parameters\Keys".
 7. Inside "Keys" folder, go to the sub-sub folder with the folder name same as the MAC address of the existing Gear VR controller.
 8. Modify the "IRK" data, the original value should be "01 23 45 ...".
 Change the first byte from "01" to "02", and make sure to delete "01", not just insert new byte.
 If you're using more than 2 Gear VR controllers, change to "03" or "04", etc, as long as there's no duplicate IRK and not keeping the original "01".
 10. Click OK to save, exit regedit, and restart the computer.